(C$ 4.00 shipping)

 where the devices of history, of humanity,

-One of the grindstones is the place we live
+are polished.
+One of the grindstones is the place we live and call home.

 There is a growing commonality around the world, among individuals' sense of displacement.
 The search for belonging ensues.
 It is often negotiated through that tempest of dust kicked up along others' paths, as their identities suck and whirl and